cloudinary-training/podcasts/BLOG.md

 ### Creating a Good User Experience with the Podcasts

-Since we have web page on the cloudinary.com website devoted to podcasts, we want to make the User Experience as delightful as possible.
+Since we have a web page on the cloudinary.com website devoted to podcasts, we want to make the User Experience as delightful as possible.
 We address this on 2 fronts:

 1. Video streaming using Adaptive Bitrate Streaming (ABS) to achieve low latency and no buffering